 Silver iodide is the approved seeding agent.
-It is used as the ice nucleating material because it has similar physical properties to an ice crystal.
-It is also insoluble in water and non-bioavailable.
-In 2017, approximately 36.4 kg of silver iodide was dispersed over the 2110 km2 target area.
+Silver is naturally present in the atmosphere, soil and sediments of the Snowy Mountains.
+Silver iodide is used as the ice nucleating material because it has similar physical properties to an ice crystal.
+It is also insoluble in water and does not become biologically available in the environment.
+In 2019, approximately 59.1 kg of silver iodide was dispersed over the 2110 km2 target area (~0.028 kg per square kilometre).